open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         cd Release-<Version>/
         bin/stop-all.sh

-### 2.3.8 Set up the MCU cluster {#Conferencesection2_3_8}
+### 2.3.8 Set up the General MCU cluster {#Conferencesection2_3_8}
-Follow the steps below to set up an MCU cluster which comprises several runtime nodes:
+Follow the steps below to set up an MCU cluster which comprises multiple worker nodes:
 1. Make sure you have installed the MCU package on each machine before launching the cluster which has been described in section [Install the MCU package](#Conferencesection2_3_3).
 2. Choose a primary machine.
-3. Start all components as described earlier, in section [Launch the MCU server](#Conferencesection2_3_6).
-Alternatively, you can run nuve, mcu controller and the application on the primary machine without a MCU runtime by running the following commands:
+3. Rou can run nuve, mcu controller and the application on the primary machine without any MCU worker node by running the following commands:

         cd Release-<Version>/
         bin/daemon.sh start nuve